JimberSoftware/docs/gettingstarted/index.md

 ## Contact

-If you have any questions, please contact Jimber support at <a href="mailto:security@jimber.io">security@jimber.io</a>.
+If you have any questions, please [contact Jimber](./contact/index)